ekms28/oci-test/README.md

 ### Application Migration:
 - Push the container image to Oracle Cloud Infrastructure Registry (OCIR), the image already exist, because already running in standalone docker installed in on-premise server.
-- Deploy the container to the OKE cluster.
+- Deploy the application to the OKE cluster.

 ## Step 5: Optimize and Test